wuxc/pywin32doc/md/shell.md

   - [SHGetDesktopFolder](shell.md#shellshgetdesktopfolder)

-    Retrieves the[PyIShellFolder](#pyishellfolder)interface for the desktop folder, which is the root of the shell's namespace.&nbsp;
+    Retrieves the[PyIShellFolder](#pyishellfolder)interface for the desktop folder, which is the root of the shell's namespace\.&nbsp;

   - [SHUpdateImage](shell.md#shellshupdateimage)

-    Notifies the shell that an image in the system image list has changed.&nbsp;
+    Notifies the shell that an image in the system image list has changed\.&nbsp;

   - [SHChangeNotify](shell.md#shellshchangenotify)

-    Notifies the system of an event that an application has performed.&nbsp;
+    Notifies the system of an event that an application has performed\.&nbsp;

   - [SHChangeNotifyRegister](shell.md#shellshchangenotifyregister)

-    Registers a window that receives notifications from the file system or shell.&nbsp;
+    Registers a window that receives notifications from the file system or shell\.&nbsp;

   - [SHChangeNotifyDeregister](shell.md#shellshchangenotifyderegister)